-Eating plant-based doesn’t mean just eating salads or “rabbit food.”
+Eating a plant-based diet doesn’t mean just eating salads or “rabbit food.”
 A vegan diet opens itself to a great variety of foods, spices, flavors and colors from plants!
 Creative combinations and different preparations can expand one’s palate and sense of culinary adventure.
 You can really play with your food to make something delicious.

 From raw vegetable sushi to barbecue tempeh, the possibilities are endless.
 With the abundance of vegan recipes, food doesn’t have to be boring, unless you want it to be.